Breastmilk Benefits: Breastfeeding & Your Baby's Immune System

 One specific antibody has been shown to play an essential role in immune function in babies: immunoglobulin A (IgA).
 IgA represents over 90% of breastmilk antibodies [7].

-IgA has even shown to modify bacterial gut colonization in newborns [8].
+IgA has even been shown to modify bacterial gut colonization in newborns [8].
 One of the main jobs of IgA is to stop unfriendly bacteria from inhabiting your baby’s gut by flagging their presence.
 This lets your baby’s immune system fight illnesses.

 Though in the early days, your baby doesn’t produce their own IgA.
 IgA has been shown to be passed from mom to baby through breastmilk.
 Colostrum, the earliest of breastmilk, provides high amounts of IgA, as well as several other antibodies [8].
 This begins to build a strong immune system for your baby.